 Suffering the after-effects of a visit to one of the establishments in #56, or just need to recharge?
 Ann Arbor's burgeoning local coffee scene means a quick reboot-often with locally roasted java-is only a few steps away.
 Bring your own mug to the Kirkland & Ellis Café in the Aikens Commons (#35), and fill 'er up.
 Or venture out a few steps and enjoy premium brews from local shops like Comet Coffee, Lab Cafe, and RoosRoast, whose Lobster Butter Love lives up to the rich expectations of its name (all without any lobsters or butter).

-58

-LIUING-ROOM LAW

-Our always-popular in-home mini-seminars help small groups of students learn and think more deeply about subjects that may be a little off the traditional law school path.
+58 LIUNG-ROOM LAW Our always-popular in-home mini-seminars help small groups of students learn and think more deeply about subjects that may be a little off the traditional law school path.
 Even better, they help connect students and faculty because they're held right in the professors' homes.
 Recent seminars have included How and Why to Run for Office, Superheroes and the Law, and Ancient Greek Literature/Modern American Lawyers.
 Our favorite?
 Reading Banned Books for Credit.

-59

-SERVING THOSE WHO SERVED

-Did you serve in the armed forces?
-If so, thank you-and may we suggest that you'll want to check out our Michigan Law Veterans Society?
+SERVING THOSE WHO SERVED Did you serve in the armed forces?
+If so, thank you and may we suggest that you'll want to check out our Veterans Society of Michigan Law?
 It's a student group focused on veterans, their families, and people who want to support those who served.
-Or work with veterans through our Civil-Criminal Litigation Clinic.
+Or work with our Veterans Legal Clinic (championed by ABC News correspondent Bob Woodruff, '87, and his Woodruff Foundation).

-to study, or grab a sandwich at the Kirkland & Ellis Café in the Aikens Commons (#35) for an impromptu picnic.
+One benefit of Hutchins Hall's medieval design plan: a secret courtyard off one of the main passages.
+Hide away from the boisterous crowd to study, or grab a sandwich at the Kirkland & Ellis Café in the Aikens Commons (#35) for an impromptu picnic.

 ZINGERMAN'S DELI

-"The center of my gastro-deli universe."
-That's what one celebrity chef said about Zingerman's, a culinary destination that offers otherworldly pastrami, brisket, and corned beef sandwiches-not to mention a great selection of unconventional vegetarian options (try Lila & Izzie's Skokie Skidoo).
-The "Zingerman's industrial complex" also includes a creamery, candy manufactory, bakehouse, coffee shop, and Zingerman's Roadhouse, a sit-down restaurant with no fewer than six types of mac and cheese, including one with pimento and bacon and another with threepeppercorn goat cheese.
+"The center of my gastro-deli universe."That's what one celebrity chef said about Zingerman's, a culinary destination that offers otherworldly pastrami, brisket, and corned beef sandwiches-not to mention a great selection of unconventional vegetarian options (try Lila and Izzie's Skokie Skidoo).
+The Zingerman's Industrial Complex also includes a creamery, candy manufactory, bakehouse, coffee shop, and Zingerman's Roadhouse, a sit-down restaurant with no fewer than six types of mac and cheese, including one with pimento and bacon and another with threepeppercorn goat cheese.
 You may now commence drooling.

-62
+62 Sheroes of the law

-SHEROES OF THE LAW

 While all of our faculty are rock stars in their own right, Michigan Law's female faculty have debunked the myth of the "gentler sex" when it comes to media notoriety, intellectual firepower, and all-around bad-assery.
-Karima Bennoune, '94, is at the forefront of a global movement to label the Taliban's treatment of Afghan women as gender apartheid.
+Prof. Catharine MacKinnon more or less single-handedly convinced the US Supreme Court that sexual harassment is sex discrimination under the law.
 Susanne Baer, LLM '93, was a justice on Germany's Federal Constitutional Court.
 Ellen Katz's legal scholarship related to voting rights is widely cited, including by the Supreme Court-so is scholarship by Eve Brensike Primus, '01, related to criminal justice reform.
 Barb McQuade, '91, is a frequent commentator on many media outlets, including MSNBC.
-And a voice that might sound familiar on your Spotify is Leah Litman, '10: She is a co-host and creator of Strict Scrutiny, a podcast about constitutional law.
+And a voice that might sound familiar on your Spotify is Leah Litman, '10: She is a co-host and creator of Strict Scrutiny, a podcast about the US Supreme Court.

+6 3 INSTA-WORTHIEST